ksuhartono97/Class-Notes/COMP3511/6_process_synch.md

 The problem is when there is a reader inside and there are writers waiting.
 Since readers have a higher priority, the writers could be denied access continuously if readers keep on coming (starvation).

-Logic is, when you a reader enters, increment the read_count by 1\.
+Logic is, when you a reader enters, increment the read_count by 1.
 If the read_count is 1 (the first reader) lock the rw_mutex so that there is no writer that comes in.
 If the reader leaves, then do -1 on the read_count.
 If the read_count is 0 (the last reader) it means that it is the last one, so signal the rw_mutex so that it is released.

+Cases:
+- Reader(s) inside : writer(s) **wait for rw_mutex**
+- One Writer inside : 1st reader **waits for rw_mutex** following readers (2, 3, 4, etc) are all stuck in **wait for mutex**.

+### Dining-Philosophers Problem
+Two states: hungry or thinking.
+When hungry grab two chopsticks to eat resources.

+Represents a form of problem that basically means how to handle multiple requests to shared resources.

+Solution:
+Semaphore for each chopstick, used as a mutex lock (binary semaphore).
+Guarantees mutual exclusion.

+Problem is deadlock, all philosophers get hungry at same time, grab chopstick at same time.

+#### Monitors
+An abstract data type that encapsulates data with a set of functions to operate on the data.
+Internal variables can only be accessed by code in the procedure.

+Only one process may be active within the monitor at a time - mutual exclusion.

+Operations on a condition variable:
+`Let condition x,y:`
+- `x.wait()` : suspends operation in the monitor, release the monitor for others
+- `x.signal()` : two cases
+  - There is a waiting process, then resume.
+  - There is no waiting process, nothing happens.
+Different from semaphore's signal because there is no increment.
+Meaning signal is just lost.

+  Complications:
+  P invokes signal, while Q is waiting.
+If Q is resumed then P must wait, cannot be in monitor simultaneously.

+  Solutions:
+  - Signal and wait: P waits until Q leaves monitor or waits for another condition.
+  - Signal and continue: Q waits until P leaves, P continues execution or waits for another condition.

+Thus we can use monitors to solve dining philosophers problem.

+If a philosopher is hungry, then check both neighbors and see if they are eating or not.
+If they aren't then I can pick up two chopsticks.
+Upon finishing eating, put down chopsticks and check whether neighbors need to eat or not.
+If they want to eat, then they will eat.
+(A signal is sent to awaken waiting processes, if there are no waiting processes, then nothing happens)